matthias-mayr/SkiROS2_skill_learning_demo/README.md

 # and plotted with
 ~/.local/bin/hm-plot-pareto /catkin_ws/src/SkiROS2_skill_learning_demo/config/peg_learning.json
 ```
-It will create a file called `peg_learning_output_pareto.pdf` that contains the Pareto-optimal points.
+It will create a csv file with the Pareto-optimal parameter sets and also `peg_learning_output_pareto.pdf` that contains a plot the Pareto-optimal points.
 To view it, one can for example use the lightweight `mupdf` viewer:
 ```sh
 apt install mupdf
 mupdf peg_learning_output_pareto.pdf